btnguyenPersonal/edit/tasks.md

 - fileExplorer (current one is trash and i never use it) actually make it good now

 ## DONE
+- copy/paste folders
+- maybe can just have a button that is like grep, that just runs `tsc` or whatever build and creates jumplist that shows the errors and a way to easily access them
 - copy/paste files in fileExplorer
     - will have to put some extra code in clipboard for macos and linux differences i think
     - need to be able to paste when on a file, and have it go to parent folder and paste